airbnb/css/README.md

   }
 }

 // Crap!!
-This same heading style is used in the new product slider section.
+This same heading style is used in the new slider section on the homepage.
 ```

 **Good**